zdenek-nemec/project-euler/README.md

 My solutions for Project Euler problems.
 Visit https://projecteuler.net/ for more information about the Project Euler.

-Requirements for a complete solution:
+## Definition of Done

+### Structure
 * The problem has its own directory.
-* The solution script can be run and displays only the result, which is accepted on the Project Euler site.
-* Python 3 is used and is specified on the first line of the solution script.
+* Python 3 is used and specified on the first line of the solution script.

-* The header within the solution script contains complete description of the problem.
+### Code Style
-* There is a class Solution() with methods init() and solve().
+* There is a class Solution() with init() and solve() methods.
+* The main() calls Solution().solve() with constants.
+* Classes and methods are sorted alphabetically with the exception of Solution(), init(), solve() and main().
 * There are no static methods.
-* The main() calls Solution().solve() with constants.
+* Apostrophe (') is the default for the strings, not the double quotes (").
 * All names (variables, classes, methods, ...) are self-explanatory and do not contain abbreviations.
+* Long if statements are in parentheses with logical operator at the end of the line.
+* Closing parentheses are at the end of the last line of the block.
 * There are no code-check warnings from PyCharm and no line exceeds 80 characters.
-* Apostrophe (') is the default for the strings, not double quotes (").
-* Long if statements are in parentheses with logical operator at the end of the line.
-* Closing parentheses are at the end of the last line in the block.
-* Classes and methods are sorted alphabetically with the exception of Solution(), solve() and main().
 * Line endings are CRLF.

+### Functionality
+* The solution script can be run and displays only the result, which is accepted by the Project Euler site.

+### Tests
+* Unit tests utilize expected and returned variables.
 * Unit tests have at least a parameterized test for Solution().solve() method.
-* Unit tests utilize expected and returned variables.
 * The solution passes all the unit tests.

+### Documentation
+* The header within the solution script contains complete description of the problem.
-* Sphinx documentation can be generated without errors and does not contain any issues.
+* Sphinx documentation is generated without errors and does not contain any issues.